spaceshark123/NeuralNetwork/README.md

 - Type a command and press Enter to execute it.
 Follow the prompts to provide the required information.

-- For example, to create a new neural network, you would type create_network, and then follow the prompts to specify the topology and activation functions.
+- For example, to create a new neural network, you would type `create`, and then follow the prompts to specify the topology and activation functions.

-- To train a network, use the train command and provide details like the path to the training file or specify `mnist`, number of epochs, learning rate, batch size, and loss function.
+- To train a network, use the `train` command and provide details like the path to the training file or specify `mnist`, number of epochs, learning rate, batch size, and loss function.

 - For evaluation, use the evaluate command, and input the data you want to predict on, or `mnist [case #]`